Rutgers University traditions and customs: School songs and chants

 Other notable songs include Nobody ever died for Dear Old Rutgers composed by Jule Styne to lyrics by Sammy Cahn from the 1947 musical High Button Shoes parodies an 1892 game in which Frank "Pop" Grant, a Rutgers football player, was being taken from the field because of injuries and stated that he would "die for dear old Rutgers."
 Other's sources state that the player stated "I will die if somebody does not give me a cigarette."
 The song Loyal Sons which exhorts Rutgers athletes (particularly football players) to "hit the line and run the ends boys...Score once more.
 Oh score once more."

 Athletic rivalry

 Rutgers maintains athletic rivalries with other collegiate institutions.
-The university has a historic rivalry with Princeton University and Columbia University (formerly King's College) originating from the early days of college football.
+The university has a historic rivalry with Princeton University, Seton Hall University, and Columbia University (formerly King's College) originating from the early days of college football.
 While they maintain this rivalry in other sports, the football rivalry series with Princeton was discontinued after the 1980 series "at the request of Princeton officials, who felt that Rutgers' step toward big‐time football in recent seasons had taken the Scarlet Knights out of the Tigers' desired class of competition."
 Rutgers has a basketball rivalry with Seton Hall University.